CarlosAponte/nexthink/README.md

 1. The DataHandler solution is a simple .NET framework app with two simple projects, a libreary and a console UI.
 2. The Selfhealing task is a simple PowerShell script.
   2.1 A separate .EXE application is provided to simulate TOURISTINFO process proposed by the assesment.
+ 3. Please remember to set the project DataHandlerConsoleUI as a startup project, I have already done it but sometimes I found that this setting is missing.

 ### Prerequisites
 - .NET Framework above 4.0